Skip to content

 Western sky

-stars visible tonight in the western sky
+stars visible in the western sky

 Stars in the western sky tonight, image: Stellarium